Our Board

 The members of our board all have different backgrounds, and are very enthusiastic members of our shed, all working to make the shed a better place for all members.
 To get to know our board, have a look at their profiles below:

-Ian Robinson – Volunteer President
+Reg GROVE – Volunteer President

 Background: